DAF stuttura – Artissima Experimental Academy

 yet sculptural art form»

-DAF Struttura is a light and sound installation that functions as a research and performance environment.
-For four days, during the Fair, Struttura will be a stage, a workspace, a thinking place, an archive, a radio station, a recording studio, and an art space.
+DAF Struttura was a light and sound installation that functions as a research and performance environment.
+For four days, during the Fair, Struttura was a stage, a workspace, a thinking place, an archive, a radio station, a recording studio, and an art space.
 Its coordination is based on collective learning and self-organization.
-Struttura opens at various times to members of the public.
-The audience will have the opportunity to tune in via a short-throw radio transmission, join sonic walks, or enter within the struttura to hear lecture-performances, discussions, acoustic experiments, stagings of archival recordings, or new compositions.
-These will be experimentally documented by the school, and a publication capturing these sound texts will be collectively conceived and launched early next year.
+Struttura opened at various times to members of the public.
+The audience had the opportunity to tune in via a short-throw radio transmission, join sonic walks, or enter within the struttura to hear lecture-performances, discussions, acoustic experiments, stagings of archival recordings, or new compositions.
+These was experimentally documented by the school, and a publication capturing these sound texts will be collectively conceived and launched early next year.

 “I invited the electronic music pioneer and innovator, Jan St. Werner, to make a temporary school (based on a dream 4 of us had shared in 2015 to create an inclusive, experimental school for sound and art in Italy inside a lighthouse) for Artissima.
 He decided to compose a school as an environment—“struttura”.
 Jan started Mouse on Mars in 1993 with Andi Toma, and their work has remained vanguard—a witty hybridising of electronic genres, mixed sometimes with field recordings and live instrumentation.
 He has been combining experimentation in electronic sound, performance and recording, with experiments in pedagogy since he began directing the Institute of Electronic Music in Amsterdam in the 2000s, and in the last 5 years, taught at MIT Michigan, NYU Berlin, and at the Academy of Fine Art Nuremberg.
 Struttura is built by traveling students from the Nuremberg Academy of Fine Arts, from sine-wave recycled board, nodding to a grassroots history of experimental school structures that were first hand-built by the students and teachers themselves.
 Struttura draws on the archived past and present of sound experimentation, to consider complexity, as sustainable, and interconnected.” – ZASHA COLAH